trv-in-3d/OctoPrint-Lpt/README.md

 # OctoPrint-Lpt

 **Summary:** OctoPrint Last Print Temp plugin will keep track of the last printed temp used by the printer.
-Helpful to remind if you need to purge that ABS filament in the nozzle before trying to print PLA.
+Helpful to remind you if you need to purge that ABS filament in the nozzle before trying to print PLA.

 ## Setup